-- An Applicant (or "petitioner") completes the Street Vacation Application form and pays the applicable fee.
-At least two-thirds of the property owners abutting the right-of-way proposed for vacation must sign the application to guarantee a public hearing is held before City Council.
-If less than two-thirds of the property owners have signed, Council may deny the request without holding a public hearing. - 2.
+- 1. An Applicant (or "petitioner") completes the Street Vacation Application form and pays the applicable fee.
+At least two-thirds of the property owners abutting the right-of-way proposed for vacation must sign the application in order to guarantee at least a public hearing before the City Council.
+If less than two-thirds of the property owners have signed, Council may deny the request without holding a public hearing.
 An adjacent property owner list (APO) within 300 feet of all properties involved with the vacation must be prepared and submitted with the application.
 A local Title Company must prepare the list and map used to create it.
-The APO's and their addresses must be placed onto labels suitable for mailing. - 3.
-City staff will notify all appropriate utility providers, other municipal departments and any other committee or agency that may be interested in or affected by the proposed vacation. - 4.
+The APO's and their addresses must be placed onto labels suitable for mailing. - 2.
+City staff will notify all appropriate utility providers, other municipal departments and any other committee or agency that may be interested in or affected by the proposed vacation. - 3.
 City staff then prepares a Resolution for City Council to consider that sets a public hearing date for their review of the Street Vacation request.
-By law, the hearing date must be no fewer than 20 days nor more than 60 days from the date the Resolution is approved. - 5.
-For the public hearing.
-City staff prepares a recommendation on the proposed vacation for Council to consider.
+By law, the hearing date must be no fewer than 20 days nor more than 60 days from the date the Resolution is approved. - 4.
+City staff will prepare a recommendation for the City Council to consider as part of the scheduled public hearing.
 Staff's recommendation may be either to approve, approve with conditions or deny the proposed vacation.
 Please be advised that in general, street vacations are discouraged by municipal code.
-Staff's presentation will analyze the vacation request for consistency with current plans and the vacation approval criteria.
-Staff and utility providers will also review the proposed vacation to determine if it will impair current or anticipated needs of emergency services, transportation (including mass transit and non-motorized), and utilities.
-The proposed vacation is also reviewed for potential impacts to critical areas subject as steep slopes, wetlands, etc. Where proposed vacations involve land abutting a body of fresh or salt water, the proposal is evaluated for current and anticipated future needs of public access to the water (both viewing and physical access). - 6.
-At the public hearing, Council reviews PCD's recommendation and all other testimony in support of, or opposition to, the proposed street vacation.
-The Council shall adopt Findings and Conclusions to preliminarily grant or deny the requested street vacation.
-The approved Findings and Conclusions shall reference any conditions Council deems appropriate for petitioner to secure final vacation approval.
-The petitioner must meet all conditions within
+Staff will analyze the proposed vacation for consistency with current plans and the criteria for vacation approval.
+Staff and utility providers will also review the proposed vacation to determine if it will unduly impair the current or anticipated needs of emergency services, transportation (including mass transit and non-motorized), and utilities.
+The proposed vacation will also be reviewed for potential impacts to critical areas subject as steep slopes, wetlands, etc. Where proposed vacations involve land abutting a body of fresh or salt water, the proposal is evaluated for current and anticipated future needs of public access to the water (both viewing and physical access). - 5.
+As part of the Street Vacation public hearing, the petitioner (or authorized agent) must attend and participate in the hearing.
+The petitioner responsible to demonstrate to City

 &lt;sup>1 A separate deposit of \$2,000 is required at the time of application submittal.
 This is in addition to the application fee and is intended to cover costs associated with a property appraisal in the event preliminary approval from Council is granted.
 Ultimately, all costs associated with the fair market appraisal are the responsibility of the petitioner.
-Property appraisals for Street Vacations often cost far more than the deposit.
+Property appraisals for Street Vacations often are cost far more than the deposit.

 &lt;sup>2 See PTMC 12.20.060; also listed on pgs.
-2 & 3 of this handout.
+2 & 3 of this handout